 resulted in him being injured.

-Most Annoying Soap
+Most Annoying Soap Storyline: “General Hospital”

-after abandoning the family she just returned from the dead for, so that she
+Robin (Kimberly McCullough) is still gone on “General Hospital” after abandoning the family she just returned from the dead to get reunited with.
+All so that she

 can save a gangster she “died” saving the first around.

-Saddest Long Goodbye:
+Saddest Long Goodbye: “Glee”

 closing doors and ending a chapter been this sad.
 As the original kids came

-Worst Reveal:
+Worst Reveal: “Revenge”

-personality.
+personality on “Revenge.”
 She just needed Aiden (Barry Sloane) to dunk her head in a tub of

 could remember that detail, her psyche was fractured.
 What.
 A. Revelation.

-Recurring Storyline: The Vampire Diaries: Stefan (Paul Wesley) has yet
+Stefan (Paul Wesley) has yet

-another doppelganger and this one is a true blue hero.
+another doppelganger on “The Vampire Diaries.”
+This one is a true blue hero.
 Wow!
 The scenario is

 soul mate?

-Most Disturbing Show:
+Most Disturbing Show: “Vikings”

-that indelibly disturbed.
+that indelibly disturbed me.

 that Dylan’s (Max Thieriot) biological father was Norma’s brother, actually

 hearing it confirmed was a massive shocker.
-What makes “Bates Motel” one of the best show’s
+What makes “Bates Motel” one of the best television shows is that it never makes a bold plot move for sheer shock value.

 the Wicked Witch (Rebecca Mader) and Regina (Lana Parrilla) are half-siblings.
 This

-development was genuinely surprising and the writers were wise to move on it
+development was genuinely surprising, and the writers were wise to move on it

 What was your top TV moment from last week?
 Did any of these make your cut?
 Eclectic Pop wants to hear from you!
 You can share your thoughts by tweeting @EclecticPop or leaving a comment below.